vllm-project/vllm/docs/source/usage/torch_compile.rst

 - ``level``: when used, please set it to 3.
 Other levels are for internal testing and debugging purposes.
 - ``candidate_compile_sizes``: a list of batchsizes that the user wants to compile the model for.
 For the specified batchsizes, only the ones in cudagraph capture sizes will be compiled.

+The TL;DR; for using ``torch.compile``, is to:

+- Make sure GPUs are busy executing the model before using ``torch.compile``.
+- Understand your workload and profile it to find the most common batchsizes.
+- Compile the model for these batchsizes, and collect compilation cache if you are using docker or k8s for deployment, carry the compilation cache to the deployment environment.
+- Enjoy the performance improvement.

 Usage
 -----